 Master of Divinity

-Ecology and Social Change Specialization
+Ecology and Justice Specialization

 Out of love and respect for future generations, religious leaders need to provide those they serve with a theological framework for resisting greed, gluttony and the destruction of resources.
 This specialization equips students to lead others in developing economic, political, social and technological lifestyles for a more ecologically equitable and sustainable world, leading to a higher quality of life for all of God’s creation.